knative/docs/blog/docs/articles/getting-started-blog-p1.md

 ![](/blog/images/open-source-general-work-flow.png)

-Now, if you are not familiar with this process it probably feels very confusing.
+Now, if you are not familiar with this process, it probably feels very confusing.
 So, to demistify it further, let's break down each part and discuss them in detail.

 ### Propose a Change